Champion20/rmc_week_02_workshop_group_7/rmd/burden_of_disease_report.md

 shows a general downward trend.
 However, Cameroon had a higher CMNN burden in the year 2000.

+# Introduction

+This document compares the Disability-Adjusted Life Year (DALY) diseases burden for three countries: Benin, Cameroon, and Nigeira.
+We compare the burden due to communicable, maternal, neonatal, and nutritional diseases (CMNN), non-communicable diseases (NCDs), and overall disease burden for these countries.

+The source data is from the Institute for Health Metrics and Evaluation (IHME) Global Burden of Disease (GBD) study.

 # Non-Communicable Disease Burden (NCD)

 ## Table of Estimates for NCD Burden Over Time